Find the right citation guide for your research paper.

 MLA (Modern Languages Association) is the most common citation style for writing in the humanities.
 MLA follows the author-page method of in-text citation.
 The author's last name and the page number from which the quotation or paraphrase was taken should appear in the text (Jones 24), and a complete reference should appear on the Works Cited page at the end of the paper.

-The Chicago Manual of Style is used in disciplines in many disciplines that prefer using footnotes or endnotes to cite sources.
+The Chicago Manual of Style is used in many disciplines that prefer using footnotes or endnotes to cite sources.

 - Chicago Manual of Style, 16th Edition Quick Guide